melezhik/swat/README.md

     bar
     baz

+Generators entities start with `:generator` marker.

-Generators are very close to perl one-liners, they both _perl evaled during test run_, but remember value returned by generators and pass it back recursively to parser so that new swat entities may be created.
+Generators are very close to perl expression, they both _get perl evaled during test run_, except for value returned from generator code is passed back to swat parser so it can create new swate entites ( or  new  generators ones in recursive way ! )

-As you can guess from examples above an array returned by generator should contain _strings representing swat entities_, here is another example:
+As you can guess from examples above an array returned by generator should contain _strings representing swat entities_, here is another example with generator producing still 3 swat entites 'foo', 'bar', 'baz' :

     # Place this in swat pattern file
-    generator: [ map  { "$_\n" } [ '# my name is', 'John', '# I like ', 'perl' ]
+    generator: [ map  { "$_\n" } [ '# this is foo', 'foo', '# this is bar', 'bar', '# and this is baz', 'baz' ]

 Of course there is no limit for you!
 Use any code you want with only requiments - the last line should return array reference.
 What about to compare results with ones in sqlite table?